KunjMaheshwari/WinningSpeech/README.md

 - [ ] Volume works
 - [ ] Mute works
 - [ ] Missing audio does not crash the application
-- [ ] No unexpected console errors
+- [ ] No unexpected browser-console errors
 - [ ] No failed audio requests
 - [ ] Mobile/touch interaction works

-Run the scripts available in `package.json`, for example:
+Run the scripts available in `package.json`:

 ```bash
 npm run lint